OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 ![source_dataset_info_head](https://github.com/OlaOlagunju/GCP_Mage_Data_Pipeline/blob/main/8.%20Images/source_dataset_info_head.png)

 ## Cleaning the data
-In this step, we will deal with out-of-range data (especially for time values), impose Data type constraints, find and remove duplicate values.
+In this step, we will deal with out-of-range data (specifically for time values), impose Data type constraints, find and remove duplicate values.

 Here are a few things we need to do in the data cleaning step:
 - Remove the last column called 'TIME_STAMP' as it only shows the date that the data was exported from the Client's ERP to excel which is not relevant for our project.